 Before knowing tips about how to boost teenage self-confidence, you ought to know what having confidence in yourself means.
 When you have an unwavering belief in yourself, it equates in being thus in your talents and capabilities.
-Believing in yourself relates to the fact that you have the skills needed to accomplish your feats and endeavours- big or small.
+Believing in yourself relates to the fact that you have the skills needed to accomplish your feats and endeavors- big or small.
 Even if you ask for help because you can evaluate your skills, it doesn’t mean that you lack self-confidence.
 It is tantamount to understanding and respecting your limitations.

-Teenage self-esteem and confidence isn’t bound on global terms, either.
+Teenage self-esteem and confidence aren’t bound on global terms, either.
 Consider that self-confidence applies to multiple domains.
 In this sense, you can excel in either of the specific domains of the academic, romantic relationship, peer relationship, athletic, family and artistic aspects, among others.
 It’s a smart attitude to realize that nobody can be perfect in everything.
 Being confident is being able to appreciate your strengths and weaknesses, which in turn encourages you to build on your strong areas and improve in those where you falter.
 You ought to be aware that the domains that you value most are those that significantly affect your self-worth.

 5 Valuable Tips To Boost Your Self-Confidence As A Teenager

 Spend more time with positive people who support and appreciate you.
-The way that an individual views themselves is, for the most part, dependent on other people’s perceptions of them.
+The way that an individual view themselves is, for the most part, dependent on other people’s perceptions of them.
 It is therefore imperative to surround yourself with people who identify and bolster your strong areas.
 They should be able to reflect your strengths back to you.
 Limit your contact with people who are an encumbrance to your progress.
 In short, avoid going with individuals who drag you down.

 Don’t play the comparison game- acknowledge that you are unique.
 Stop worrying that you don’t stand out in the same way as the popular teenagers in your environment do.
-Take into account that teenagers, and people in general possess individual strengths and weaknesses.
+Take into account that teenagers and people, in general, possess individual strengths and weaknesses.
 Body types differ from one to another, but everyone is attractive in their own ways.

 Set reasonable goals that will highlight your achievements.
-What are the major endeavours that you need to tackle as a teenager?
+What are the major endeavors that you need to tackle as a teenager?
 Are you planning to take the ACT or SAT?
-You thus have to take time to be responsible by creating and sticking to an effective and efficient test prep plan.
+You thus have to take time to be responsible for creating and sticking to an effective and efficient test prep plan.
 Say to yourself “I am a super test-taker and I can ace the ACT/SAT”.
 Be diligent in your test prep and set a target score according to the requirements of your chosen colleges.
 Passing your college admission exam with flying colors can extensively enhance your self-esteem.

 Be objective in viewing situations.
 Don’t take it personally if you failed the ACT or the SAT.
 Reckon that with better preparation, you can retake and pass your test the next time.
 Maybe you weren’t invited to your friend’s dinner party.
 When disappointing situations that may hurt your self-esteem take place, remember that you are not always at fault.
 Take a step back and perceive the circumstance objectively.
 There may be other explanations as to why it happened, and there are better days to look forward to.

 Commend yourself for your achievements.
 Before you go to sleep at night, make a list of what you have accomplished for the day.
 Did you ace your ACT, or forwarded a scholarship application?
 Maybe you have mustered the courage to talk to your crush in your Biology class.
-Give yourself credit for your accomplishments- big or small- and believe that you are capable to getting things done.
+Give yourself credit for your accomplishments- big or small- and believe that you are capable to get things done.

 These are some of the valuable ways to boost your self-confidence as a teenager.
-Believe in yourself that you have the skills, abilities and capability to tackle your challenges and accomplish something, young and a learner as you are.
+Believe in yourself that you have the skills, abilities, and capability to tackle your challenges and accomplish something, young and a learner as you are.